The Truths Behind Shoulder Pain

 Simple shoulder exercises can help stretch and strengthen muscles and rotator cuff tendon.
-A physical therapist or occupational therapist can show you how to do them properly.
+Our physical therapist or occupational therapist can show you how to do them properly.

 If you’ve had previous shoulder issues, use ice for 15 minutes after exercising to prevent future injuries.